Video Wall Technology and the Conference Room

 Only a decade or so ago, huge, high-impact displays could only be conceived for places such as Times Square, as seen in the photo at right by Javier Gutierrez Acedo, circa 2008.
 These displays were primarily displaying advertisements at large outdoor venues or in sports stadiums because of the astronomical cost of construction.

-Fast forward 10 years and you find Direct-View LED (DVLED) displays can now be attained at a much lower cost of entry, and in a lot more sizes than most people imagine.
+Fast forward 10 years and you find video wall technology and conference room technology has surged forward.
+Direct-View LED (DVLED) displays can now be attained at a much lower cost of entry, and in a lot more sizes than most people imagine.
 The superiority these displays have over projectors or arrayed video walls (comprised of 46”-55” monitors) is significant and apparent.
 There are no seams, no negative effect of ambient light, and nearly unlimited contrast which is (the difference between full luminance and total black.
 It provides a comparable experience to a big-screen TV, only much larger and in many cases, much higher fidelity.

 Moore’s law has had a profound effect on Direct-View LED (DVLED), and the cost of implementation.